elementbound/nlon/packages/nlon/doc/tutorials/server.md

 ## Handling messages

-When any of the connected clients sends a message, first its ID is looked up.
+When any of the connected peers sends a message, first its ID is looked up.
 If it is a new correspondence, a Correspondence instance is created for it and passed to the appropriate correspondence handler.
 The initial  message's *subject* header is used to route the correspondence to the right correspondence